helenacuesta/voas-vocal-quartets/README.md

 # Voice Assignment of Vocal Quartets

-**This repo is a work in progress.
-This README file is the ongoing documentation, and all scripts are not yet uploaded/up-to-date.**
+**Note:**: *This repo is a work in progress.
+This README file is the ongoing documentation, and all scripts are not yet uploaded/up-to-date.*

 This repository contains the accompanying code for the paper:

-[Paper REF]
+Helena Cuesta & Emilia Gómez (2022). **Voice Assignment in Vocal Quartets using Deep Learning Models based on Pitch Salience.** Accepted in TISMIR (_to appear_).

 ## Description
-TBD
+This is the accompanying code repository for the paper mentioned above.
+It currently contains the trained models for *Voice Assignment* (VA), namely `voas_cnn` and `voas_clstm` and the associated code to use them with pre-extracted pitch salience representations -- see **Priors** for information on how to obtain such representations.

+Additionals scripts to reproduce/extend the examples from the *Synth-salience Choral Set* (SSCS), the synthetic dataset considered in this work, will be provided soon.

+The dataset can be downloaded following
+<a href="https://drive.google.com/file/d/1ai6WsRc5fhRDCPN4ZHeuPdMqLMS-c57d/view">this link</a>.

 ## Usage